gamenumi/ph-enhanced/README.md

 Current version: 14, Revision: j, release type: Beta

+### Issues that currently we're Investigating
+- Refer to issues #52
+- Refer to any issues labeled with "Enhanced"
+- Refer to any issues labeled with "bug" to prevent any unwanted errors happening in-game
+- Integrate Client-Side Prop movement (prevent 'Laggy' movement for props)
+- Revoke "Think" function for Prop's :SetPos()

 ### Upcoming v15 Notice
 - We're currently investigating and try to fix some internal issues related to PH:E. Any upcoming/new issues and problems will soon be included and patched after v.15 update has been released.
 - Be sure to check our issues lists.
 If there's some any serious problem that occurs both in Server and Client side of PH:E, please report them by creating new issues in [Issue Tracker Here.](https://github.com/Vinzuerio/ph-enhanced/issues)